 Shot of Non-Rebreathing Unit

-Wrap sealing tape around all of the all connections in the Non-Rrebreathing Unit to ensure a hermetic fit [1] and use rubber tubing and the appropriate adapters to connect the Air Control Unit at the outlet port of the three-way valve [2] to the Non-Rebreathing Unit at the inlet port of the two-way non-rebreathing valve [3].
+Wrap sealing tape around all of the connections in the Non-Rebreathing Unit to ensure a hermetic fit [1].
+Then, use rubber tubing and the appropriate adapters to connect the Air Control Unit at the outlet port of the three-way valve [2] to the Non-Rebreathing Unit at the inlet port of the two-way non-rebreathing valve [3].

 Joint being wrapped